 - Green Cricut Mat

-Feel free to use my Cricut Design Space file located here.
+Feel free to sign up for my free Resource Library/Newsletter just above and use my Cricut Design Space files located here.
+There are files for 2019 which are Cricut Design Space Files only.
+This year, 2020 & 2021 I designed files for SVG, DXF, EPS, and PNG formats.
 I also bought a font I fell in love with for crafting.
 The font is called: Birthday Party – A cute & quirky handwritten font found here.
 But you can also pick from one of the many Cricut Design Space fonts for free as well.

 I’ve noticed most elves had a name, year and a snowflake as an example.
 I wanted to add a few more ideas out there to show how you can personalize the Dollar Tree Elf even more.